manuelinfosec/bitcoin-rs/README.md

 This project implements simple blockchain and transactions.
 Currently, the implementation already has mining, transaction, communication between nodes, and file persistence of blocks and transactions.

-The communication between nodes is via RPC based on HTTP, expanding to the more complicated implementation of P2P.
-The verification based on cryptography, and verification of transactions between nodes is in currenct implementation.
+The communication between nodes is via RPC based on HTTP, with expansion more complicated implementation of Peer-to-Peer (P2P) networking.
+Verification of transactions between nodes is based on cryptography

 ## Usage
 (Coming Soon)